Predictive Network Maintenance: Using AI for Forecasting Network Failures

 Why hyper-personalised UX is the future – and how AI powers it

-Author: Victor Churchill, a Product Designer at Andela.
+Author: Victor Churchill, a Product Designer at Orb Innovations.
 He is an exceptional Product Designer with over 7 years of experience identifying and simplifying complexities with B2B, B2C and B2B2C solutions.
 Victor has a proven track record of conducting research analyses utilising these insights to drive business growth and impact.

 After taking the world by storm in just a few years AI has now come to change marketing and UX design.
 With people adapting to new advertising techniques too quickly the only way to really engage with potential customers is to create a meaningful connection on a deeper level.
 That’s where hyper-personalised user experiences step in.